mj-felix/track-my-warranties/README.md

 In production environment, the application uses [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler).

-In order for the email notifications to be sent out on the right dates, application has time zone set to New Zealand via environment variable:
+In order for the email notifications to be sent out on the right dates, the application has time zone set to New Zealand via environment variable:

 ```
 TZ=Pacific/Auckland